 My last post on the USAA Social Exchange conference answered most of your big questions.
 This post will finish the Q&A, and then I’ll write one more post about the conference.
-USAA is improving their existing programs and working on several new initiatives.
+USAA is improving its existing programs and working on several new initiatives.

 This is the part where I let you know that I have a business relationship with USAA.
 The FTC wants us bloggers to disclose when we’re being compensated to write about companies and their products.
 I’ve been a USAA member for over half my life, and three generations of my family are using their products.
 I enjoyed USAA’s food & lodging at the conference, while the blog’s owner earns money from ads and affiliate commissions.
 USAA shows us their new programs and cool tech, and then we get to interrogate them on other programs and member service.

 Many of USAA’s products are available for anyone, not just members.
 For example, anyone can open a brokerage account or buy life insurance from the company, not just members.
 If you’re eligible for membership (“All who have served honorably, and their families“) then you should consider a business relationship with them too.
 And if you’re a blogger seeking revenue then USAA’s affiliate income will accelerate your financial independence.
 Contact me if you want to learn more about any of this.

 “I’d like to see them expand the services they offer to teens in their youth accounts.
 My son is 17 and has a checking and savings account with USAA (my go-to bank/ insurer/ broker).
 He’s had these accounts for a couple of years now and is adept at managing his money, but last I checked, he is not allowed to transfer money or pay bills online.
 He also isn’t allowed to transfer funds directly into his Roth IRA (also with USAA).
 I have to call and order the transfer.

 Short version– I’d like my 17-year-old to have access to the full suite of banking services.”